Peter Umaga-Jensen: Early life and education

 Umaga-Jensen was born in Lower Hutt, in the Wellington Region of the North Island of New Zealand.
 He started playing rugby for his local side Wainuiomata Rugby Football Club when he was 5 years old.

-Umaga-Jensen attended Scots College in the city and won the Premier League 1 title with them in 2014.
+Umaga-Jensen attended Scots College in Wellington city and captained their 1st XV to win the national boys high school competition in 2014.

 Senior career

 Umaga-Jensen was named in the Wellington Lions squad for the 2016 Mitre 10 Cup and quickly became a regular in the side, playing 8 times and scoring 1 try.